php-translation/documentation/symfony/edit-in-place.rst

     that saves the modifications you should be aware of the following:

     - The routes **must** be in a protected area of your application
-    - The routes **must** be in the production routing file if you want allow real users to use the feature.
+    - The routes **should** be in the production routing file if you want allow real users to use the feature.

 .. note::